Sergey55/dlnd_dog_breed_classifier/README.md

 python train.py --mode densenet --gpus 1 --max_epochs 20 --default_root_dir './logs/densenet/`
 ```

-All set of parameter can be obtained using the next command:
+All set of parameters can be obtained using the next command:

 ```
 python train.py -h